raivokolde/seqlm/README.md

-`seqlm`
+seqlm
 =======

-A method to identify differentially methylated segments from high density chip, for example Illumina 450K, data.
+An R package for identification of differentially methylated regions (DMRs) from high density chip, for example Illumina 450K, data.

 Method
 ------